-In Aurora, lead was sometimes used in water service lines installed in 1959 or earlier.
+In Aurora, lead was sometimes used in water service lines installed in 1960 or earlier.
+Galvanized steel water service lines that currently are, or ever have been, downstream of a lead pipe can also release lead into drinking water, especially if it is disturbed.
 A lead or galvanized steel water service line does not necessarily mean you have elevated levels of lead in your water.